flyingmachine/brave-clojure-web/content/concurrency.md

 transaction, just like `alter`.
 However, its behavior at commit time is complete different.
 Here's how `alter` behaves:

-1. Check pre-altered ref state against current state
+1. Reach outside the transaction and read the ref's *current* state.
+2. Compare the current state to the state the ref started within within the transaction.
 2. If the two differ, make the entire transaction retry
 3. Otherwise commit the altered ref state

 Whereas `commute` behaves like this:

+1. Reach outside the transaction and read the ref's current state.
-1. Run the commute function *again* using the *current* state
+1. Run the commute function *again* using the current state
 2. Commit the result

-This can help improve performance by avoiding transaction retries, but it's important that you only use `commute` when you're sure that it's not possible for your refs to end up in an invalid state.
+As you can see, commute doesn't ever force a transaction retry.
+This can help improve performance, but it's important that you only use `commute` when you're sure that it's not possible for your refs to end up in an invalid state.
 Let's look at examples of safe and unsafe uses of commute.

 Here's an example of a safe use.
-The `sleep-print-update` returns the updated state, but also sleeps the specified number of milliseconds so that we can force transaction overlap.
-It prints the state received so that we can get insight into what's going on:
+The `sleep-print-update` function returns the updated state, but also sleeps the specified number of milliseconds so that we can force transaction overlap.
+It prints the state which it's attempting to update so that we can get insight into what's going on:

 ```clojure
 (defn sleep-print-update